aliciayuting/CascadeDocker/Cascade_Ubuntu/README.md

           - libpython_udl.so: The pre-written user defined logic function to read the user defined logic in python and load to cascade server

           - python_udls: folder contains all the user defined udls written in python (User can add/change the python implementation in this directory.
-To have the cascade server to load the user defined python function, need to change dfgs.json files in ~/example/python_udl/cfg/n0~n1 for all the server node configs)
+To have the cascade server to load the user defined python function, adding the changes to dfgs.json files in ~/example/python_udl/cfg/n0, ~/example/python_udl/cfg/n1)

 # Run Example